Lisa Nåbo

-Lisa Maria Lucia Johansson Nåbo, (born 27 November 1994) is a Swedish politician for the Social Democrat Party.
+Lisa Maria Lucia Johansson Nåbo (born 27 November 1994) is a Swedish politician for the Social Democrats.
 She has been the leader of the party's youth branch SSU since 1 August 2021, and was a member of the municipality council in Linköping between 2018 and 2021.
 In 2016, Nåbo spent two months in Yangoon, Myanmar, while volunteering at a school.